Full Spectrum Fishing Charters

 Species You'll Want to Hook

-Speckled Trout: These silver-spotted beauties are the bread and butter of Lake Pontchartrain fishing.
-Known for their aggressive strikes and delicious fillets, specks can be found in schools around oyster reefs and grass beds.
-They're most active in the cooler months, but we can find them year-round.
-Nothing beats the excitement of a trout blowing up on a topwater plug at first light!
+Speckled Trout: These silver-speckled beauties are the bread and butter of Slidell's inshore fishing.
+Known for their aggressive strikes and delicious fillets, specks can be found schooling around oyster reefs and grass flats.
+They're suckers for live shrimp under a popping cork, but they'll also smash topwater lures at first light.
+Spring and fall are peak seasons, but we catch 'em year-round.
+Nothing beats the thrill of a big gator trout crushing your bait on a quiet morning.

 Time to Book Your Spot